mcgfeller/py-schemas/UseCases.md

 ## Use Case: Static type checking

-An object is being statically checked (mypy) to conform to its type annotation.
+An object is being statically checked [mypy](http://mypy-lang.org/) to conform to its type annotation.
+See [PEP-484](https://www.python.org/dev/peps/pep-0484) for details.

 ## Use Case: Form Generation and Validation